A Short Film About Love: Script

-The film is based on Kieślowski's Dekalog: Six, with minor changes and expansions to the script.
+The film is based on Kieślowski's Dekalog: Six, with minor changes and expansions.
 The most significant change is to the ending, which was rewritten at the suggestion of lead actress Grażyna Szapołowska, who wanted the film to have a "fairy tale ending".
 The original version ends with Tomek back at work, recovered from his attempted suicide, and telling Magda that he does not watch her anymore.
 The film ends with Magda's more developed concern for Tomek mirroring his earlier obsession with her.
 The film concludes in Tomek's room after his return from hospital.
 She looks through his telescope into her own apartment and Kieślowski replays an earlier scene of Magda crying in her kitchen, which had led Tomek to reveal his feelings to her, only this time she is joined and comforted by Tomek.
 Like Kieślowski's other Dekalog films, it features the mysterious angelic Man in White.